-Process-based flood damage assessment models relying on and expert knowledge are widely researched and used operationally.
+Process-based flood damage assessment models relying on expert knowledge are widely researched and used operationally.
 However, it is often observed that this work cannot be capitalised on because the models are too attached to their development context.
-In this paper, we state that process-based models are not doomed to be context specific if the process of data collection and explanation of modeling assumptions is rigorous.
-We propose a framework that improve the development_development_of process-based flood damage models by meeting the properties of assumptions explicitness, validation, updatability and transferability.
-We show that respecting these 855 properties could help structure a common modeling effort at the international level.
+In this paper, we state argue that process-based models are not doomed to be context specific if the process of data collection and explanation of modeling assumptions is rigorous, based on a rigorous modelling process, can be suitable to be applied in different contexts.
+We show that following a rigorous modelling process can contribute to their capitalisation and transferability.
+We propose a framework that improve the development of process-based flood damage models by meeting the properties of assumptions explicitness, validation, updatability and transferability.
+We show that respecting these properties could help structure a common modeling effort at the international level.

 By applying the proposed methodological framework to floodam.agri, we show that it is possible to describe explicitly the modeling assumptions.
-Given the complexity of the phenomena (biophysical and decisional processes), the diversity of the data sources, we argue that the methodological framework framework is useful to structure and anticipate since the beginning of the development process a spirit of capitalisation in time and space.

-- 860 This rigorous work is a necessary condition to consider the possibility of improvement in the long term and of cooperation around the development on an international scale.
+Given the complexity of the phenomena (biophysical and decisional processes), the diversity of the data sources, we argue that the methodological framework is useful to structure and anticipate since the beginning of the development process a spirit of capitalisation in time and space.
+This rigorous work is a necessary condition to consider the possibility of improvement in the long term and of cooperation around the development on an international scale.
 The framework proposed here thus opens up prospects for cooperation in improving and transferring existing models, particularly agricultural ones.
-In terms of research, this work of methodological improvement must be carried out in parallel with the improvement of observation and data collection on the impacts of floods in terms of monetary damage but also to improve the understanding of - 865 biophysical damage processesand repair decisions, repair decisions and adaptation on the long term.
+In terms of research, this work of methodological improvement must be carried out in parallel with the improvement of observation and data collection on the impacts of floods in terms of monetary damage but also to improve the understanding of biophysical damage processes, repair decisions and adaptation on the long term.